Unit 2: Authorizations

 Highmark requires authorization for select advanced outpatient diagnostic imagining procedures.
 Highmark partners with eviCore healthcare (eviCore) for Highmark’s Advanced Imaging and Cardiology Services Program.
 This program incorporates a comprehensive, evidence-based clinical review, including predictive intelligence, clinical decision support, and peer-to-peer discussions.

 Additional information is available in the Highmark Provider Manual’s Chapter 4.5: Outpatient Radiology and Laboratory.
-And you can find details of the program on the Provider Resource Center under Care Management Programs.
+And you can find details of the program on the Provider Resource Center under Policies & Programs and then Care Management.

 Radiation Therapy Authorization Program

 Additional information on radiation therapy services that require prior authorization can be found on the Provider Resource Center.
-Select Care Management Programs, and then Radiation Therapy Authorization Program.
+Select Policies & Programs and then look under Care Management.

 Post-Acute Care Management for Medicare Advantage Members

-Highmark has a partnership with naviHealth, a national post-acute care management company, to bring a personalized approach to support its Medicare Advantage members.
-According to patient needs, naviHealth will utilize decision-support technology and its post-acute analytics capabilities to coordinate long-term acute care, inpatient rehabilitation, and skilled nursing facility utilization and will oversee proper care transitions to and from these facilities.
+Highmark has a partnership with Home & Community Care Transitions, a national post-acute care management company, to bring a personalized approach to support its Medicare Advantage members.
+According to patient needs, Home & Community Care Transitions will utilize decision-support technology and its post-acute analytics capabilities to coordinate long-term acute care, inpatient rehabilitation, and skilled nursing facility utilization and will oversee proper care transitions to and from these facilities.

-For more information, please see the program page on the Provider Resource Center — select Care Management Programs, and then Post-Acute Care Management for Medicare Advantage Members.
+For more information, please see the program page on the Provider Resource Center — select Policies & Programs and look under Care Management.

 Laboratory Management Program for Molecular and Genomic Testing